PedrelliLuca/ScalarField/Documentation/Thermodynamics/Thermodynamics.md

   ![v5-3Flow](./version5-3.png)

   One last problematic scenario is left.
 Suppose that an actor component moving really fast is interacted by 6 components.
 Then, when their turn comes, since the tick is `TG_DuringPhysics` and they're moving fast, we're not guaranteed that all 6 of the actors that updated the counter are still interacting, `_possibleHeatExchangers` could be smaller.
 In this case, we'd still overshoot.
+This will be fixed in the future by not making thermodynamics tick every frame.